code-differently/HR-RepeatedString/ReadMe.md

 ### Returns

-int: the frequency of a in the substring
+* int: the frequency of a in the substring

-Input Format
+## Input Format

-The first line contains a single string, .
+The first line contains a single string,s .
-The second line contains an integer, .
+The second line contains an integer,n .

 ### Constraints